 In 2014, I co-founded and directed a CIC called Quad Collective in collaboration with Jess Fairclough, Aimee Harrison and Evelyn Broderick.
 Quad continues to act as an educational freelance group that works alongside art institutions such as Tate Liverpool, STATIC Gallery, The Royal Standard, The Walker Art Gallery, mima and MACBA.

 Since 2015, I have worked with The Royal Standard; an artist-led gallery and studio complex in Liverpool.
-Firstly, as an artistic director for two years, and more recently as a current studio member.
-Now, I continue to work alongside the directors to support and facilitate the smooth-running of the charity as part of the management team.
+Firstly, as an artistic director for two years, and more recently as the administrative and financial director.
+In this role I worked alongside the artistic directors to support and facilitate the smooth-running of the charity as part of the management team.